• Skip to primary navigation

 • Dry roast ragi flour, almonds, cashewnuts, sesame and dessicated coconut separately.
 I dry roasted in the microwave.
 In a Microwave safe plate, spread the flour and microwave high for 3 minutes, take it out every 1 minute and stir using a spatula.
 Repeat the same with the nuts, coconut and sesame seeds, but reduce the time to 2 minutes.

 • Let the ingredients cool well.
-Take cardamom and cloves in a small mixer, add tbsp of jaggery and powder it.
+Take cardamom and cloves in a small mixer, add tablespoon of jaggery and powder it.
 The jaggery is added to aid grinding of the cardamom well.

 • In a food processor or your mixer, take the nuts (almonds, cashewnuts and sesame seeds) and grind it to a powder.
 Do not grind continuously, we just need to powder the nuts first.
 So, grind in short pulse to powder them.